robynrox/evse-controller/README.md

 * Implement the APIs for the hardware I have (basic ones are now complete)
 * Creation of abstract APIs to control EV charging and discharging and to use current-monitoring CT clamps other than the Shelly (complete)
-* Add a user interface allowing for rapid termination of any current EV charging or discharging session
+* Add a user interface allowing for rapid termination of any current EV charging or discharging session (will probably use Python's own tkinter for this)
-* Add V2G and S2V capabilities that may be independently specified during a scheduled slot (code that handles the capabilities has been written)
+* Add V2G and S2V capabilities that may be independently specified during a scheduled slot (code that handles the capabilities has been written; it is intended to make that part of the library)
 * Add scheduling functionality based on a user-selected desired schedule including percentage-of-charge targets
 * Add logging with a view to optimising V2G and S2V